Psychological Healing

 Sometimes a child is stained by blatant family dysfunction, such as alcoholism, adultery, divorce, physical abuse, emotional abuse, or sexual abuse.
 These children often grow up with a bitter inner attitude of social defiance, even to the point of criminal activity.

 Yet, more often than not, the child suffers only from the wounds of more “normal” families who, in one way or another, are simply hypocritical.
-That is, it’s rare in today’s world to find any families who teach children to love God with all their hearts and minds and strength and who don’t indoctrinate their children right after baptism with all the impiety of the pagan world around them.
+That is, it’s rare in today’s world to find any families who teach children to love God with all their hearts and minds and strength and who don’t indoctrinate their children right after baptism with all the impiety of the anti-Christian world around them.
 Because most parents do not live out in their actions whatever religious faith they profess with their lips, normal family life is more often than not characterized by self-indulgence, resentment, manipulation, hidden alliances, and a general lack of honest communication.

 This lack of communication can take either of two courses.
 Authority in some families can be all a fraud, just an excuse for manipulation or intimidation.
 This leaves children feeling exasperated and angry.